 \subsection{Waveform-based filtering augmentation}

-Samples generated from the \textit{any-to-48~kHz} stage often exhibit small-scale high-frequency artifacts, as shown in Figure~\ref{fig:yanshiwengao}(a).
-Directly feeding such artifacts into the next-stage super-resolution model can significantly degrade performance, as shown in Figure~\ref{fig:yanshiwengao}(b), where high-frequency content becomes difficult to reconstruct.
-To address this, we apply Chebyshev Type-I low-pass filters (order=8) with sharp frequency roll-off in the spectral domain, as shown in Figure~\ref{fig:yanshiwengao}(c)--(f), removing a frequency content of 8~kHz, 4~kHz, and 2~kHz, respectively, before feeding them into the next-stage model.
-The resulting outputs are shown in Figure~\ref{fig:yanshiwengao}(g)--(i).
+Samples generated from the \textit{any-to-48~kHz} stage often exhibit small-scale high-frequency artifacts, as shown in Figure~\ref{fig:yanshiwengao}~(a).
+Directly feeding such artifacts into the next-stage super-resolution model can significantly degrade performance, as shown in Figure~\ref{fig:yanshiwengao}~(b), where high-frequency content becomes difficult to reconstruct.
+To address this, we apply Chebyshev Type-I low-pass filters (order=8) with sharp frequency roll-off in the spectral domain, as shown in Figure~\ref{fig:yanshiwengao}~(c)--(e), removing a frequency content of 8~kHz, 4~kHz, and 2~kHz, respectively, before feeding them into the next-stage model.
+The resulting outputs are shown in Figure~\ref{fig:yanshiwengao}~(f)--(h).

-As shown in Figures~\ref{fig:yanshiwengao}(g) and (h), moderate filtering removes unwanted high-frequency artifacts while preserving useful mid-frequency information, enabling the model to generate high-frequency details more effectively.
-However, overly aggressive filtering, such as in Figure~\ref{fig:yanshiwengao}(g), eliminates too much information.
-This forces the model to simultaneously reconstruct missing mid-to-low frequency content and synthesize high frequencies, resulting in over-smoothed outputs compared to the result in Figure~\ref{fig:yanshiwengao}(h).
+As shown in Figures~\ref{fig:yanshiwengao}~(g) and (h), moderate filtering removes unwanted high-frequency artifacts while preserving useful mid-frequency information, enabling the model to generate high-frequency details more effectively.
+However, overly aggressive filtering, such as in Figure~\ref{fig:yanshiwengao}~(g), eliminates too much information.
+This forces the model to simultaneously reconstruct missing mid-to-low frequency content and synthesize high frequencies, resulting in over-smoothed outputs compared to the result in Figure~\ref{fig:yanshiwengao}~(h).

 The quantitative results presented in Table~\ref{tab:filtering-ablation} further validate our findings.
-We conduct super-resolution experiments on both 48 kHz waveform generated by a preceding 16$\rightarrow$48 kHz model (denoted as \textit{Generated}) and 48 kHz audio obtained by downsampling real 96kHz recordings (denoted as \textit{Real}).
+We conduct super-resolution experiments on both 48 kHz waveform generated by a preceding 16$\rightarrow$48 kHz model (denoted as \textit{Generated}) and 48 kHz audio obtained by downsampling real 96~kHz recordings (denoted as \textit{Real}).
 For the \textit{Generated} setting, waveform-based augmentation proves consistently effective across all filtering scales, with a moderate filtering ratio achieving the best trade-off between artifact removal and content preservation.
 Notably, for the \textit{Real} setting, although inference benefits most from models trained without filtering, applying dynamic waveform-based augmentation during training still leads to improved performance.
 This suggests that waveform-based augmentation remains beneficial in both synthetic and real-data scenarios, highlighting its general applicability and robustness.